felipepiovezan/felipepiovezan.github.io/docs/compilers/llvm_ir_p1/README.md

 # Compilers and Transformations

-In essence, a compiler receives a program written in some source language and _transforms_ it into an executable program.
+In essence, a compiler takes a program written in some source language and _transforms_ it into an executable program.
 This _transformation_ has a key
 property: it preserves some kind of behavior.